pauliacomi/pyGAPS/docs/manual/dataparsing.rst

 Since pyGAPS includes an internal sqlite database, isotherms which are imported can be saved for later use, as well as samples, adsorbates, contacts etc.
-The sqlite functionality is an integeral part of the framework, and it has its own :ref:`section <sqlite-manual>`.
+The sqlite functionality is an integral part of the framework, and it has its own :ref:`section <sqlite-manual>`.